 Solutions such as replacing regular ceiling tiles with acoustic panels, or installing sound absorbers on classroom walls are viable approaches to the noise problem.
 But one of the most effective methods of improving school acoustics is sound absorbent flooring.

 A floor that absorbs 30% of airborne noise is a great acoustic fix for schools.
 When it comes to flooring, carpet with an acoustic underlayer would be best in classrooms, but luxury vinyl tile (LVT) with Sound ChoiceTM is a great alternative thanks to its durability and easiness to clean.
-Acoustic standards like Quiet Mark help separate flooring products with real acoustic benefit from other, less sound-reducing products.
+Acoustic standards help separate flooring products with real acoustic benefit from other, less sound-reducing products.

 Acoustics Case Study: Dawson County High School